gogs/packaging/README.md

         └── templates
 ```

-  *  Genereate gogs binary at gogs top directory.
+  *  "cd gogs" to genereate gogs binary at gogs top directory.
+  *  "cd ../packaging" to creating rpm.
-  *  "make -n" to see the dryrun and "make" to create gogs rpm.
+     *  "make -n" to see the dryrun
+     *  "make" or "make rpm" to create gogs rpm.